brandiny/brandiny.github.io/index.md

 An online collection of my thoughts, and things I get up to.

-I think this will help me remember the sus things I do.
+I think this will help me learn things more in-depth and share it to others.